IdentityModel/IdentityModel/docs/client/authorize.rst

+.. _refAuthorize:
 Authorization Endpoint
 ======================
 For most cases, the `OAuth 2.0 <https://tools.ietf.org/html/rfc6749#section-3.1>`_ and `OpenID Connect <https://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint>`_ authorization endpoint expects a GET request with a number of query string parameters.

-While you can use any means of creating URLs with parameters to create the right strings, the ``RequestUrl`` class is a simple helper to accomplish this task. (todo: link to requesturl docs).
+While you can use any means of creating URLs with parameters to create the right strings, the :ref:`RequestUrl <refRequestUrl>` class is a simple helper to accomplish this task.

 In particular, you can use the ``CreateAuthorizeUrl`` extension method to create URLs for the authorize endpoint - it has support the most common parameters::